LIS

 6. Status of the projected discharge plan and estimated length of stay, except that this requirement shall not apply to a facility that discharges only upon receipt of the order of a court of competent jurisdiction.

-D. The provider shall develop and implement written policies and procedures to document progress of the resident towards meeting goals and objectives of the individualized service plan that shall include the:
+C. The provider shall develop and implement written policies and procedures to document progress of the resident toward meeting the ISP goals and objectives that shall include the:

 1. Format;